Health and Safety at Work etc Act 1974

 About you and your organisation

-About where the incident happened
+About where the accident happened

 About the severity of the person's injuries